-The Fakhraai group owns a Woollam M2000 spectroscopic ellipsometers with a spectroscopic range of 400-1700nm wavelengths.
-This ellipsometers is capable of measurements at variable angles and is equipped with automatic scanning stage.
+The Fakhraai group owns two a Woollam M2000 spectroscopic ellipsometers with spectroscopic wavelength range of 400-1700nm.
+This ellipsometers are capable of measurements at variable angles and one is equipped with automatic scanning stage.
 The group also has a Linkam ellipsometry stage that allows temperature and environmental control of the samples, and measurements of the glass transition temperature.

 Linkam Ellipsometer Stage:

 The THMS 600 stage is capable of cooling and heating at 150K/min in a temperature range of -196 to 600C.
 This allows accurate measurements of the glass transition temperature and crystallization of a wide range of samples.

 The group also owns an Agilent 5500 AFM with two closed loop scanners, one high resolution scanner and various environmental sample stages with temperature and liquid imaging capability.
 The scanners can be used separately either as a dedicated AFM-Raman system or a stand-alone AFM that is mounted on a vibration isolation table.
 See an introduction to our group’s work with the AFM here!